 Pending Orders can be processed manually by clicking Process.
 They can then be viewed in the Log tab.

 Downloading Orders and Payments

-Any imported order is saved to Pending Orders section.
+Any imported order is saved to the Pending Orders section.
 It is a temporary storage of all sales and payments in DEAR.
-Only orders matching selected capture option are accepted: with status paid/unshipped/shipped.
+Only orders matching the selected capture option are accepted: with status paid/unshipped/shipped.
 This capture option can be changed in the Integration Settings.